Puducherry – Culture and Tradition

 Velankanni and Nagore the two famous places of pilgrimage for Christians and Muslims respectively are near Karaikal.
 Masthan Saheb Darga (dedicated to Masthan Syed Buhari, a Sufi Saint) is very sacred.
 Christian The Christians have half a dozen famous churches.
 Sacred Heart of Jesus Church, Church of the Immaculate Conception, the Notre Dame des Anges and the Villianur and Ariankuppam Churches.

 Due to the diversity in the culture of Puducherry, many languages are used here.
-Most of the people of the state use Tamil, Telugu and Malayalam languages.
+Most of the people of the state use Tamil, Telugu, and Malayalam languages.
 While French and English are also used here.
 The schools impart knowledge of Tamil, Malayalam, and Telugu languages as well as English and French.

 But the most spoken language in the state is English.
 While these languages vary according to the districts.

-The dress of Puducherry is much similar to Tamil Nadu dress or a mixture of Tamil and French cultural attires.
+The dress of Puducherry is much similar to Tamil Nadu’s dress or a mixture of Tamil and French cultural attires.
 Because of the amalgamated French and Tamil culture, both traditional and western attires are worn in Puducherry.
 Women of Puducherry wear saris with a blouse and long skirt, They do not wear beachwear in the city as such dresses will invite unwanted attention.
 But being the most liberal place so people wear modern and western clothing.

 The traditional attire for men in Puducherry is dhoti and kurta/shirt, but nowadays they can be seen in pants and shirts.
 Both men and women wear cotton clothes because of the climate of the area.
 In clothing, the remaining visible French influences are the red ‘kepis’ and the belts worn by the local police.

 Puducherry is known for its food.
 Naturally, the French have an ancient culinary tradition that married with local cuisines to create what one writer calls a “mosaic of culinary integration“.
 Puducherry is the one place in India where one can buy bona fide French baguettes, brioches, and pastries.
-Those apart, local restaurants specialize in good French food that is served up alongside Tamil, Malayalam, Telugu, Bengali, Gujarati, and Punjabi cuisines.
+Those apart, local restaurants specialize in good French food that is served alongside Tamil, Malayalam, Telugu, Bengali, Gujarati, and Punjabi cuisines.
 Some of the favorite cooked items are Coconut Curry, Tandoori Potato, Soya Dosa, Podanlangkai, Assad, Curried Vegetables, Stuffed Cabbage, and Italian Baked Bean.

-The spicing across all the dishes is milder than encountered in Tamil cooking but much more pronounced than you every encounter in classic French cuisine.
+The spicing across all the dishes is milder than encountered in Tamil cooking but much more pronounced than you ever encounter in classic French cuisine.
 Dosa is made with meat and cheese, Chaiyos is made of rice flour, Vindaloo here is much different from Goa, Prawn Malay curry shoes the influence of South East Asia.
 Pondicherrian Fish Assad Curry, a coconut-milk-laden curry, flavored with anise and curry leaves and finished with a squeeze of lime is a “quintessential” local dish.
 Bouillabaisse morphed into Meen Puyabaise with turmeric to suit the French palate.
 Pondicherry cuisine food takes less oil to cook and is easily digested.

 Fairs and Festival